clementgallet/libTAS/docs/guides/lua.md

 Returns the marker at current frame if there is one, none instead.

+#### movie.setMarker

+    none movie.setMarker(String text)

+Edit marker at current frame with the text given as parameter.

 ### Runtime functions

 Runtime functions must be performed in callback `onFrame()` to be effective on